 Surf fishing is popular in the Rehoboth area and there are many places to cast your line.
 The most popular spots are Tower Road, 3R's Road, the area just north of Indian River Inlet, Cape Henlopen Point, Haven Road and the Navy Jetty area within Cape Henlopen State Park.
 In May, surf fishermen can usually count on sea trout or weakfish in the Broadkill Beach, Beach Plum Island, Roosevelt Inlet and Lewes Beach areas.
+Another source for fishing or surf fishing is Old Inlet Bait and Tackle Shop.
+Click here for information.

 Good fishing and crabbing can be found on the Cape Henlopen State Park pier, located near the park's entrance, where the Delaware Bay meets the Atlantic Ocean.
 Typical quarries include spot, trout, croaker, flounder and bluefish.
 There is a bait and tackle shop in front of the pier.
 There's no charge to use the pier, but you must pay a small entrance fee at the park's main gates.
 Other piers can be found at Massey's Landing near Indian River Inlet at the end of Long Neck Road.

 Headboats normally provide bait.
 You can bring your own tackle or sometimes rent a rod and reel for a minimum price.
 Charter boats can only carry a few fishermen so individual attention is increased, but so is the price tag.
-Charter boats are available at Lewes and at Indian river and can be booked by the day or sometimes longer.
+Charter boats are available at Lewes and at Indian River Inlet Marina and can be booked by the day or sometimes longer.
 Charter boats provide tackle and bait.
 Bring a lunch and your own beverages, sunscreen, sunglasses and a jacket.
 Here's the contact info to book your fishing trip.

 Anglers Fishing Center: Headboat fishing daily, charters available, bottom wreck fishing.
 All supplies available, Anglers Road in Lewes,